MelaniePhilofsky/vocab-pop/README.md

   - use cases:
     - define a cohort or phenotype (needed by ATLAS users):
       - translate existing phenotype definition (e.g., set of ICD-9 codes for some condition) from a source vocabulary into a target vocabulary
+      - Show the difference in concepts and concept definitions between a query written with source concepts and target concepts.
+As this may cause mapping to a higher level of granularity and the inclusion of concepts that weren’t intended.
+The unintended concepts should be brought forward.
     - explore the whole set of OHDSI vocabularies:
       - needed in Athena
       - to improve and debug the vocabularies